Identify and operate a structure for decision-making, managing stakeholder relationships, and determining legal authority.

 Governance can apply to specific activities or can be a single integrated structure for the entire organization.

 Specialization includes-but is not limited to-security, information, technology, architecture, enterprise IT, and service management.

 The organization's responsibilities may be external or internal, including (but not limited to) legislative, regulatory, contractual, and adherence to agreed upon standards/policies or ethical frameworks.

 Activities may include, but are not limited to:

-Defining and operating a system of rules, practices, and processes by which the organization makes decisions, manages stakeholder relationships, and determines legitimate authority determining how to direct, evaluate and monitor the organization's activities developing and operating strategic and operational frameworks, policies, decision-making processes, business processes, and plans to meet stakeholder requirements.
+Defining and operating prices of pharmacy assistant courses online for a system of rules, practices, and processes by which the organization makes decisions, manages stakeholder relationships, and determines legitimate authority determining how to direct, evaluate and monitor the organization's activities developing and operating strategic and operational frameworks, policies, decision-making processes, business processes, and plans to meet stakeholder requirements.

 Management is explicitly mentioned in many SFIA skills.
 Professionals can contribute to management processes, reviews and development with expertise, but that does not mean they need the SFIA Systems Management skill.